yegor-stuba/Complete-Java-JavaFX-Library-Management-System/README.md

 We welcome contributions!
 Please fork the repository and submit a pull request with detailed explanations of your changes.

+📜 License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ✉️ Contact

-For any inquiries or feedback, please reach out to Veres Group at veres.group@example.com.Stay connected for updates and new features!
+For any inquiries or feedback, please reach out to Veres Group at veres.group@example.com.
+Stay connected for updates and new features!